-- Be willing to share their experience with other WMU students in the future be enrolled during the term for which funds have been requested
+- Are willing to share their experience with other WMU students in the future.

-- Have a cumulative GPA of at least 3.0
+- Have a cumulative GPA of at least 3.0.

 - Have declared majors or graduate students in comparative religion at WMU.